-Foreclosed Property owned by lenders (REO) or investors in REO properties may also be covered by the same J. B. Lloyd Lender Placed policy used in FORCE PLACE.
-This provides a guaranteed, easy-to-manage system of covering FORECLOSED / REO properties.
+Foreclosed Property owned by lenders (REO) or investors in REO properties may also be covered by the same L&A Lender Placed policy used in Force Place.
+This provides a guaranteed, easy-to-manage system of covering Foreclosed/REO properties.
 Rates are lower on Foreclosed Property, thus minimizing insurance costs while providing the broadest coverage under a master policy with no individual underwriting of specific properties.
-J. B. Lloyd also offers General Liability as well as Property Coverage for foreclosed properties.
+L&A also offers General Liability as well as Property Coverage for foreclosed properties.

-Extremely broad coverages in the J. B. Lloyd proprietary Lender Placed policy furnish a checklist for industry comparisons.
+Extremely broad coverages in L&A’s proprietary Lender Placed policy furnish a checklist for industry comparisons.

 - General Liability insurance for foreclosed properties

 - Wind and Hail coverage in all coastal areas

 - Builders Risk is available for partially completed structures

 Force Placed Flood endorsements with minimum deductibles may be substituted for the standard.